chelseycampillo/c-p-and-e-final-project-spring-2018/README.md

 Include what types of inputs/outputs/data it will use, and a block diagram showing how all those pieces are connected.

+All of the buttons were created using copper capacitive sensors, each consisting of a layer of foam sandwiched between two copper and wood sheets.
+When touching, the copper sheets complete a circuit, similar to a switch, and activate an Arduino program.
+In order to receive feedback from the buttons, we soldered a wire to each copper sheet: one for ground and the other for the digital pin.
+Additionally, for the digital pin wires, we soldered a 10K resistor and utilized the INPUT_PULLUP function so that Arduino could monitor the state of the button.

 ## Challenges

 A brief discussion of what was hard, challenging, or unexpected about your project.